Vito Fossella: Political positions

 In 2005, Fossella spoke out against the Bush Administration's handling of appropriating Homeland Security funds.

-After the 2007 State of the Union Address, Fossella crossed the aisle to join with Senator Hillary Clinton in 2007 to raise awareness of health issues suffered those who at worked at the World Trade Center site on and after 9/11.
-Fossella is quoted as saying "We have made progress over the last year to begin getting the resources necessary to help our 9/11 heroes.
+After the 2007 State of the Union Address, Fossella crossed the aisle to join with Senator Hillary Clinton in 2007 to raise awareness of health issues suffered by those who worked at the World Trade Center site on and after 9/11.
+Fossella said, "We have made progress over the last year to begin getting the resources necessary to help our 9/11 heroes.
 However, we now need a significant investment by the federal government into health monitoring and treatment for those who are sick or injured.
 In addition, the federal government must develop a comprehensive plan to address the health impacts of 9/11.
 We continue urging the White House to provide adequate funding in the 2008 budget to help all those who are sick or injured as a result of the terror attacks."

 Legislative initiatives

+In Congress, Fossella was the lead sponsor of seven bills signed into law.
+He also cosponsored nearly 110 bills that became law, including the SAFE Port Act.

 Fossella's legislative initiatives while in Congress included the following: